 Downloadable Content (DLC) is becoming a golden goose for game developers.
 Along with microtransactions and subscriptions, DLC made up 60% of non-mobile video game content spending in the US in 2021.
 Players are drawn to these features and so are pirates!
-That is the reason why DLCs are becoming their new criminal targets.
+That is the reason why securing downloadable content is crucial today as they are becoming new criminal targets.
 How are DLCs exploited and how can developers prevent it from happening?
 Keep reading to find out!

 What is a DLC Unlocker?